You Can Cope. We Can Help.

 - Helping when you are feeling overwhelmed and just wanting to talk about it with someone who is knowledgeable, compassionate, and patient

-- Finding long-term care, assisted living, or hospice services
+- Providing information on finding long-term care, assisted living, or hospice services

 - Keeping others updated about your cancer experience without wearing yourself out